 Do not use this medicine to treat any other complaints unless your doctor tells you to.

 Do not give your medicine to anyone else, even if they have the same condition as you.
+Do not share needles.

 Things to be careful of